bedynamictech/MinUIfied/README.md

 # MinUIfied
-A "fork" of the MinUIfied theme for muOS
+A "fork" of the MinUIfied theme for muOS (This does not work on PIXIE or newer)

 This is a variation of the MinUIfied theme for muOS with adjustments to the fonts and spacing to more closely resemble MinUI.